thomascostta/decode-save-pass/README.md

 ### Credits 🤝

-Thanks to Rodrigo from Rocketseat (https://github.com/rodrigorgtic) for making the content available in his repository and on YouTube.
+Thanks to [Rodrigo da Rocketseat](https://github.com/rodrigorgtic/ "Rodrigo da Rocketseat") for making the content available in his repository and on YouTube.